-Please call us on 020 3897 3058 and a member of the team will put you forward to our Student Support Team.
+Please call us on 020 3870 6666 and a member of the team will put you forward to our Student Services Team.
 One of the officers will be able to support you on your query and advise you appropriately in order for you to access the support you may need.
-Alternatively, you can call us and request to speak with Student Support reporting to us as a confidential matter as well as emailing us on Studentservices@rcl.ac.uk.
+Alternatively, you can call us and request to speak with Student Support reporting to us as a confidential matter as well as emailing us on Studentservices@rcl.ac.uk

 You are also able to access Mental Health support through MIND Connect, our mobile phone app for all students to access anytime – 24 hours a day, on the app you will be able to find useful links as well as helpful tips relating to stress management and mental health support.

 What Mental Health Help do you offer?